 A: Please do not contact your line manager.
 There are a number of staff who will continue to work, detailed below who are available.
 In addition the “payroll@” and “hello@” e-mails will continue to be monitored.

-Ewan Jackson, Linda Ross, Sarah Halliday, Jane Munro, James Brosnan, David Speirs, Lio De Luca, Val Foggon, Slywia Miller and Lucy Brown
+Ewan Jackson, Linda Ross, Sarah Halliday, Jane Munro, James Brosnan, David Speirs, Lio De Luca, Val Foggon, Sylwia Miller and Lucy Brown

 In addition, a number of our staff are supporting SBCares and Education.
 The contacts for the Education hubs are, Dez Wilson, Mark Burke, Carl Spence and Andrew Richardson.

 - For information on the facts visit: https://www.nhs.uk/conditions/coronavirus-covid-19/

 If you are considering volunteering during this time to help your local community it would be best to contact the Volunteer Centre Borders.
 To volunteer your services, please fill on the Community Volunteer Registration Form from the download section of this page and return to email@example.com